 Mix it all for about two minutes and then put it into a large plastic baggie if you will be doing individual portions, or if not just spread it into your prepared crust.

 I had been dying to try out the little tasting glasses I got at Home Goods not too long ago, so I put a little of the crumb crust mixture into each glass and then piped some of the filling inside.
 They were the perfect individual serving sizes for us.
 The recipe amounts make the perfect amount to fill a pie pan though without doing the little mini portions.
 I just under-filled my pie a bit to compensate!

 Top with fresh fruit of your choosing.
-I happened to have some fresh strawberries, and some strawberry syrup in the fridge, which I used to top mine.
+I happened to have some fresh strawberries, and some strawberry sauce in the fridge, which I used to top mine.